 Sometime later, Bruce is back at Wayne Manor and back to work in the Bat Cave despite doctor’s orders for him to rest for two more weeks.
 He then tells Alfred that he has to go to Blackgate, to which the faithful butler brings up a specialized Bat Suit with extra padding inside the headpiece.
 As such, Bruce suits up and heads out in the Batmobile.

 Later on at Blackgate Penitentiary, Bane is being prepped for transfer.
 It turns out that Amanda Waller (voiced by Vanessa Williams) is behind this order as Gordon questions her actions since Blackgate is already a heavily-fortified prison.
-As he heads out to contact the mayor on this dubious action, Batman shows up and tells her that he needs to talk to Bane since he believes that the fiend currently has an alliance with both Poison Ivy and Catwoman.
+As he heads out to contact the mayor on this dubious action, Batman shows up and tells her that he needs to chat with Bane since he believes that the fiend currently has an alliance with both Poison Ivy and Catwoman.
 However, Waller refuses despite him stating that he would be willing to swap some information with her before mentioning that he knows about her Suicide Squad program.

 Just then, Bane breaks free from his restraints despite getting heavily sedated beforehand as he proceeds to mutilate the guards.
 Batman tells her that the musclebound being is using a new type of venom which nullifies her sedatives.
 He then presents a round of specialized tranquilizers that she’ll be able to fire from her helicopter’s gun as he hands them over while offering his service in helping her capture Bane.
 From there, he heads out to take care of it.

 Later, Catwoman arrives back at the rooftop greenhouse only to discover that it’s abandoned and that the plants have become withered.
 Suddenly, she’s approached by Bane who demands for his ransom money.
 Selina tries to explain that she only stole the cash due to being under Poison Ivy’s plant-based mind control, but it doesn’t phase him as he rips off an air conditioning unit and manages to hit her with a successful toss.
-Fortunately, Batman arrives with a drone as it fires a specialized net which traps Bane in it before pulling him outside.
+Fortunately, Batman arrives with a drone as it fires a specialized net which traps Bane within it before pulling him outside.
 Afterwards, Amanda flies in and fires the specialized tranquilizers at him.
-With Bane out for the count again, the drone attaches itself to the copter as Waller heads out with her captured prisoner.
+With Bane down for the count again, the drone attaches itself to the copter as Waller heads out with her captured prisoner.

-As Batman prepares to take his leave, Catwoman approaches him offering to help him hunt down Poison Ivy.
+As Batman prepares to take his leave, Catwoman approaches him and offers to help him hunt down Poison Ivy.
 However, he refuses since he’s not about revenge.
 Fortunately, Selina mentions that she knows where “her pheromone-controlled minions” are and that they would know where she went.
 Ultimately, Batman agrees to work with her.
 However, there’s one last thing that Catwoman wants before she informs him on the whereabouts of Ivy’s goons.
 As such, she mentions how they’ve been at this “dance” for a long time and proceeds to kiss him as they embrace.

 Later, they find and beat up Ivy’s henchmen as they learn that she’s taken her leave for Metropolis.
 From there, Batman contacts Alfred and tells him to get both the jet and “the jewelry” prepared.